f5devcentral/bigip_automation_examples/bigip/workflow-guides/Migration/Migrating_BIG_IP_from_VMware_to_Nutanix.rst

 Application workload migration from VMware to Nutanix using BIG-IP
 #########################################################

-This guide consists of detailed steps for migrating application workloads from Vmware to Nutanix platform
+This guide consists of detailed steps for migrating BIG-IP from Vmware to Nutanix platform

 Pre-requesites
 -------------------------------